Fairness Interventions in Classification: A Study on AI Explainability: Introduction

 \section{Introduction}

-Determining whether an algorithm provides ‘fair’ predictions is far from obvious.
-The difficulties pertain in part to the fact that different notions of fairness exist and compete with each other.
-On the theoretical side, plethora of statistical metrics exist to quantify the extent to which the predictions of an AI model meet the user's expectation on fairness, in particular regarding a minority that must not be harmed, \cite{hellman2020measuring} \cite{mehrabi2021survey} \cite{wan2023processing}.
+Determining whether an algorithm provides ``fair'' predictions is a challenging task, {although one that is of central practical and ethical importance for society.} The difficulties pertain in part to the fact that different notions of fairness exist and compete with each other.
+On the theoretical side, plethora of statistical metrics exist to quantify the extent to which the predictions of an AI model meet the user's expectation on fairness, in particular regarding a minority that must not be harmed \cite{hellman2020measuring} \cite{mehrabi2021survey} \cite{wan2023processing}.
 Yet, attempts to compare these algorithmic fairness metrics face impossibility theorems, implying that the various fairness criteria proposed cannot be jointly satisfied in all cases (viz. \cite{kleinberg2016inherent, hellman2020measuring, hedden2021statistical}).

-On the practical side, some concrete cases have shown us that the recommendations of an AI may be viewed as fair by its designers, but as unfair by external evaluators.
-The case of COMPAS, an algorithmic tool intended to score recidivism risk, is a telling example.
+As an illustration of this, some concrete cases have shown us that the recommendations of an AI may be viewed as fair by its designers, but as unfair by external evaluators.
+The case of COMPAS (Correctional Offender Management Profiling for Alternative Sanctions), an algorithmic tool intended to score recidivism risk, is a telling example.
 Notoriously, the ProPublica 2016 report accused COMPAS of racial bias \cite{propublica2016compas}, by showing a higher rate of false positives in African Americans for ``high-risk'' scores and a higher rate of false negatives in Caucasians for ``low-risk'' scores.
-In response, the designers of COMPAS (Northpointe) replied that ProPublica artificially built these categories (by setting a boundary at 5/10 of recidivism risk), and also that for each different risk level, the statistical performance of COMPAS (as measured by \hyperlink{https://scikit-learn.org/stable/modules/generated/Scikit-learn.metrics.roc_auc_score.html}{ROC-AUC}, i.e. rate of true positives compared to false positives) was actually the same across both groups, and even slightly more favorable to black defendants \cite{dieterich2016compas}.
+In response, the designers of COMPAS (Northpointe) replied that ProPublica artificially built these categories (by setting a boundary at 5/10 of recidivism risk), and that for each different risk level, the statistical performance of COMPAS (as measured by the \hyperlink{https://scikit-learn.org/stable/modules/generated/Scikit-learn.metrics.roc_auc_score.html}{ROC-AUC}, see section \ref{section:definitions}) was actually the same across both groups, and even slightly more favorable to black defendants \cite{dieterich2016compas}.

-In this paper, we propose to look at a similar tension in fairness criteria, but this time by looking at how interventions for fairness correction can be automated and implemented.
-Specifically, we trained an AI model and developed our own fairness package ({\sc \fairdream}) to detect inequalities and then to correct for them.
-As with other approaches of AI fairness developed in diverse fields including medicine \cite{chen2023algorithmic}, law \cite{lagioia2023algorithmic}, or mortgage lending \cite{lee2021algorithmic}, we anchor our philosophical analysis to a particular case study, here concerned with income prediction, to draw general lessons from the way in which bias can be detected and corrected using AI in this domain and in other domains.